Research Portfolio

 (with Samreen Malik)

-Won the Econometric Society’s Best Paper Award in Applied Economics, 2022.
+Award: The Econometric Society’s Award for Best Paper in Applied Economics (Sharma, 2022)

 Lawful Progress: Unveiling the Laws That Reshape Women’s Work Decisions